Compensation Committee Charter

-1. Establish a compensation policy that is designed to attract and retain key executives responsible for the success of the Company and motivate senior management (used herein to refer to the Management Team) to enhance long-term stockholder value.
+- Establish a compensation policy that is designed to attract and retain Executive Officers responsible for the success of the Company and motivate them to enhance long- term stockholder value.

-2. Establish bonus policies and other forms of compensation or benefits for all employees of the Company.
+- Establish bonus, long-term incentive and equity-based compensation policies and other forms of compensation or benefits for Executive Officers of the Company.

-4. In light of these goals and objectives, annually evaluate the performance of the chief executive officer and other senior management of the Company and, either as a Committee or together with the other independent directors (as directed by the Board), determine and approve the compensation of such individuals.
-For the purposes of this Charter, “compensation” for the chief executive officer and other senior management of the Company shall include: (a) annual base salary, (b) bonus, (c) long-term incentive compensation, (d) equity-based compensation, (e) compensation pursuant to employment agreements and extensions thereto, severance arrangements and change in control agreements or provisions, (f) any special or supplemental benefits, including management perquisites, and (g) all other forms of compensation.
+- In light of these goals and objectives, annually evaluate the performance of the chief executive officer and, either as a Committee or together with the other independent directors (as directed by the Board), determine and approve the chief executive officer’s compensation.
+With regard to the other Executive Officers, annually determine and approve their compensation taking into consideration the factors deemed relevant by the Committee, which may include the recommendations of the chief executive officer.
+For the purposes of this Charter, “compensation” shall include: (a) annual base salary, (b) bonus, (c) long-term incentive compensation, (d) equity-based compensation, (e) compensation pursuant to an employment agreement and extensions thereto, severance arrangements and change in control agreements or provisions, (f) any special or supplemental benefits, including management perquisites, and (g) all other forms of compensation.

-5. In determining the long-term incentive component of the compensation of the chief executive officer and other senior management, the Committee will consider the Company’s performance and relative shareholder return, the value of similar incentive awards to chief executive officers and senior management at comparable companies, the awards given to the chief executive officer and senior management in past years and any other factors it deems relevant.
+- In determining the long-term incentive component of the compensation of the chief executive officer, the Committee should consider the Company’s performance and relative shareholder return, the value of similar incentive awards to chief executive officers at comparable companies, the awards given to the chief executive officer in past years and any other factors it deems relevant.

-9. Review, approve and recommend to the Board all incentive-compensation plans and equity-based plans of the Company.
+- Review and approve, and where Board or stockholder approval is required, recommend to the Board, all long-term incentive and equity-based compensation plans of the Company.

-10. Review and determine the awards for all employees eligible to participate in the Company’s equity-based incentive plans, except to the extent the Board delegates responsibility for the review and determination of awards for employees other than senior management of the Company to the chief executive officer or another committee established by the Board.
+- Review and determine the awards for Executive Officers and other employees eligible to participate in the Company’s long-term incentive and equity-based compensation plans, except to the extent the Board delegates responsibility for the review and determination of awards for employees other than Executive Officers to the chief executive officer or another committee established by the Board.

 Other Compensation and Employee Benefit Plans

-15. Consult with the Finance, Risk Management and Audit Committee regarding the Company’s major risk exposures and whether the Company’s compensation policies and practices create risks that are reasonably likely to have a material effect on the Company.
+- Annually review the Company’s assessment of its compensation programs and practices and whether such programs and practices create risks that are reasonably likely to have a material adverse effect on the Company.

 In exercising its authority, duties and responsibilities under this Charter, the Committee shall have and may exercise all the powers and authority of the Board.
-The Committee shall have the sole authority to retain and terminate any compensation consultants retained to assist in the evaluation of director, chief executive officer and senior management compensation, including the sole authority to approve the consultant’s fees and other retention terms.
-The Committee shall be assisted by the Company’s human resources, legal and accounting staff and in addition, to the extent it deems necessary or appropriate, the Committee may obtain assistance from such other persons, who need not be employees of the Company, or organizations, with the expenses incurred in their use to be paid by the Company.
+The Committee shall have the authority, in its sole discretion, to retain and terminate any compensation consultant, independent legal counsel or other advisor as necessary or appropriate to carry out its duties hereunder and the sole authority to approve such consultant’s, counsel’s or other advisor’s fees and other retention terms.
+Prior to selecting a compensation consultant, legal counsel or other adviser to the Committee, the Committee shall conduct an assessment of such person’s independence from management, taking into account the factors set forth in Section 303A.05(c) of the New York Stock Exchange listing standards.
+The Committee shall be directly responsible for the oversight of the work of any compensation consultant, independent legal counsel or other adviser retained by it.
+The Company shall provide for appropriate funding, as determined by the Committee, for payment of reasonable compensation to a compensation consultant, independent legal counsel or any other adviser retained by the Committee.
+To the extent the Committee deems necessary or appropriate, the Committee shall be assisted by the Company’s human resources, legal and accounting staff and may additionally obtain assistance from such other persons, who need not be employees of the Company, or organizations, with the expenses incurred in their use to be paid by the Company.
 The foregoing authority includes the authority to retain, terminate and obtain advice and assistance from external legal, accounting or other advisors and consultants.